varkenvarken/fpga-experiments/monitor/README.md

 -------

 - Addresses are **alway**s expected to be hexadecimal digits.
-- Bytes to be loaded are specified in **decimal** unless prefixed with 0x or 0b.
+- Values to be loaded are specified in **decimal** unless prefixed with 0x or 0b.
 - When running a program output is dumped on screen.
 However, if the running program stops emitting output for longer than 1 second, the run command will return while the program keeps on running.
-The **flush** command might then be used to retreive any later output.
+The **flush** command might then be used to retrieve any later output.